 The abortive game, however, led to Sternaman going to work for Staley after graduation in 1920.
 Aside from working in the company boiler room, Sternaman played on the Staleys under their new coach, George Halas, leading the team in scoring in both 1920 and 1921.
 When Staley dropped its team sponsorship in 1922, Sternaman joined Halas in creating the Chicago Bears.

 Sternaman played for the Bears through 1927, after which he continued to co-own the team with Halas.
 The deal ended in 1931, when the Depression compounded the Bears’ financial problems.
-Dutch Sternaman’s outside businesses also suffered from the downturn.
 The Staley history says:

-As of September 2016, Forbes magazine estimated the value of the Chicago Bears franchise (still largely owned by Halas heirs) at $2.7 billion.
+Halas and the Halas family, of course, were the big winners.
+As of September 2020, Forbes magazine estimated the value of the Chicago Bears franchise (still largely owned by Halas heirs) at $3.5 billion.

 Aside from a few years coaching at North Park College near Chicago, Dutch Sternaman spent his post-football years running a petroleum products company.
 He is buried in Elmhurst.